dgroomes/typescript-playground/enums/README.md

 How do enums work in TypeScript?
 How do they differ from enums in other programming languages?
 This codebase explores TypeScript enums in a runnable program.

-Enums are a feature of many programming languages and the word is an abbreviation of "enumerations".
+Enums are a feature of many programming languages and the word is an abbreviation of ["enumerated type"](https://en.wikipedia.org/wiki/Enumerated_type).

 ## Instructions